Adult Dermatology - Research

 Clinical Trial Information

-UC San Diego Health System's dermatology department has several groups interested in the study of atopic dermatitis.
+UC San Diego Health's dermatology department has several groups interested in the study of atopic dermatitis.
 Our research interests include ongoing studies into basic immunologic defects present in patients with atopic dermatitis (Gallo Lab) and therapeutic trials at UC San Diego and Rady Children's Hospital.

 Our research also includes assessing novel therapies in hand eczema as well.